Skip to main content

 --policy-document file://external_dns_iam_policy.json

-The command line above is described in the table below:
+The command parameters are described in the table below:

-aws iam create-policyThis is the AWS CLI command used to create a new IAM policy.
-IAM (Identity and Access Management) is a service provided by AWS that helps you securely control access to AWS resources.
+aws iam create-policyThe AWS CLI command to create a new IAM policy.
+IAM (Identity and Access Management) is a service that helps you securely control access to AWS resources.

---policy-name AWSLoadBalancerControllerIAMPolicyDemoPrivateTestThis option specifies the name of the IAM policy you are creating.
-It's important to choose a name that clearly indicates the purpose of the policy, in this case providing permissions for the LoadBalancer Controller.
+--policy-name ExternalDNSUpdatesPolicyThe name of the IAM policy.
+Choose a descriptive name that clearly indicates the purpose—in this case, granting permissions for the External DNS Controller.

 eksctl create iamserviceaccount \